 Does the Department of Urban Planning offer an undergraduate degree?

-No, but we offer an array of undergraduate courses and a minor in Urban and Regional Studies.
+Not specifically, but the Luskin School has an undergraduate major in Public Affairs and a minor in Urban and Regional Studies.

 Does the Department of Urban Planning offer part-time degree programs?